 - (c) OPGEE.
-The OPGEE model is used to generate carbon intensities for crude oil used in the production of ultra-low sulfur diesel (ULSD) and California Reformulated Gasoline Blendstock for Oxygenate Blending (CARBOB). - (d) Accounting for Land Use Change. - (1) The Executive Officer calculated LUC effects for certain region-specific crop-based biofuels using the GTAP model (modified to include agricultural data and termed GTAP-BIO) and the AEZ-EF model.
-LUC values for six region/feedstock/fuel combinations are provided in Table 6 below.
-The Executive Officer may require a fuel pathway applicant to use one of the values in Table 6, if the Executive Officer deems that value appropriate to use for a region/feedstock/fuel combination not currently listed in Table 6, based on empirical LUC, crop yields, and emissions factors. - (2) The Executive Officer may determine that no value in Table 6 is conservatively representative of a particular region/feedstock/fuel combination and assign a more conservative LUC value.
+The OPGEE model is used to generate carbon intensities for crude oil used in the production of ultra-low sulfur diesel (ULSD) and California Reformulated Gasoline Blendstock for Oxygenate Blending (CARBOB). - (d) Accounting for Land Use Change. - (1) The Executive Officer calculated LUC effects for certain region-specific eropbiomass-based biofuels using the GTAP model (modified to include agricultural data and termed GTAP-BIO) and the AEZ-EF model.
+LUC values for six region/feedstockThe GTAP model provided an estimate of the area and types of land cover conversions associated with increased biofuel demand and the AEZ-EF model estimated the carbon emissions associated with those land cover conversions.
+LUC values for six region/biomass/fuel combinations are provided in Table 6 below.
+The Executive Officer may require a fuel pathway applicant to use one of the values in Table 6, if the Executive Officer deems that value appropriate to use for a region/feedstockbiomass/fuel combination not currently listed in Table 6, based on empirical LUC, eropbiomass yields, and emissions factors. - (2) The Executive Officer may determine that no value in Table 6 is conservatively representative of a particular of the fuel pathway applicant's region/feedstock\biomass/fuel combination and assign a more conservative LUC value.
 Such determination must be based on the best available empirical data, including but not limited to satellite-based remote sensing data for land cover monitoring, crop yields, and emission factors from the AEZ-EF model or carbon stock datasets.
-For feedstocks not listed in Table 6, the Executive Officer may determine and assign an appropriate LUC value based on empirical land cover data, crop-yields, and emission factors.
+For feedstocks is not listed in Table 6, the Executive Officer may determine and assign an and no value in Table 6 is appropriate, the Executive Officer shall calculate a conservative LUC value based on the same modeling framework specified in subsection 95488.3(d)(1) above and the best available empirical data.
+The Executive Officer shall use satellite-based, empirical estimates of land cover change attributed to biomass feedstock expansion in a region, along with emissions factors from the AEZ-EF model and empirical data on biomass feedstock yields to calculate the empirical LUC value-.